erambeau/tenzies-game/README.md

 The steps, at the point when I write this ReadMe, are the following :

-⬜ Dice components
+✅ Dice components\
-⬜ Generate array of 10 random numbers
+⬜ Generate array of 10 random numbers\
-⬜ Map array to dice components
+⬜ Map array to dice components\
-⬜ Roll dice button
+⬜ Roll dice button\
-⬜ Change dice to objects
+⬜ Change dice to objects\
-⬜ Styling held dice
+⬜ Styling held dice\
-⬜ Hold dice
+⬜ Hold dice\
-⬜ End game
+⬜ End game\
-⬜ New Game
+⬜ New Game\

 # Final Result